kai687/sphinxawesome-theme/docs/demo/code-blocks.rst

 .. meta::
-   :description: See how code blocks look like with this theme and discover the awesome enhancements.
+   :description: See how code blocks look like with the Awesome Theme and discover the awesome enhancements.

 .. role:: rst(code)
    :language: rst